yujincode/oguser.com-Autobumper/readme.md

 Usage:
 - Go to "https://flipd.gg/newpoints.php?action=autobump".
-  - This tab needs to be left open for the bumper to work
+  - This tab needs to be left open for the bumper to work.
-  - It will also show information about when threads are going to be bumped
+  - It will also show information about when threads are going to be bumped.
 - Go to a active thread on another tab.
 - Click "Autobump" (Top Right, next to your profile picture) and enter a bump message.
 - That's it!